skywind3000/z.lua/README.md

 source (lua /path/to/z.lua --init fish once | psub)
 ````

-When `add once` mode is off (default), z.lua will consider the time you spent in the directory (like z.sh).
-When this mode is on, z.lua will consider the times you accessed the directory (like autojump), and that could be much faster on slow hardware like RaspberryPi or Cygwin/MSYS.
+With `add once` mode off (default), z.lua will consider the time you spent in the directory (like z.sh).
+When this mode is on, consider the times you accessed the directory (like autojump), and that could be much faster on slow hardware.

 ## Interactive Selection